 Business Casual (or Business Smart)

-Shirts: Collared shirts in solid colors or tasteful patterns are ok.
-You may keep the collar open under a sport coat, blazer, or sweater, and a tie is not necessary.
+- Shirts: Collared shirts in solid colors or tasteful patterns are ok.
+You may keep the collar open under a sports coat, blazer, or sweater, and a tie is not necessary.
 Blouses can be more colorful but should still be cut conservatively.

-Sport Coats or Blazers: In some cases, you may want to wear a seasonally appropriate sport coat or blazer.
-A blazer or sport coat can be a part of your outfit or worn in lieu of an overcoat.
+- Sports Coats or Blazers: In some cases, you may want to wear a seasonally appropriate sports coat or blazer.
+A blazer or sports coat can be a part of your outfit or worn in lieu of an overcoat.
 Consider corduroy, cashmere, cotton, linen, or wool gabardine fabric.

 Grooming and Clothing Care Tips for Any Business Setting